Sustainable & digital engineering

 - End part material: Unrestricted choice (metals and alloys, ceramics, etc.)

-- Non-sinterable under processing conditions
+- Interface material:- Non-sinterable under processing conditions

 - Non-reactive with respect to the materials to be sintered